tobias-tengler/create-relay-app/README.md

 ## Motivation

-Setting up Relay can be quite time consuming, since there are _many_ setup steps that might differ, depending on the toolchain you use.
+Setting up Relay can be quite time consuming, since there are _many_ setup steps that might differ depending on the toolchain you use.

 The goal of this project is to automate the setup process as much as possible and give you a fast and consistent configuration experience across the most popular React toolchains.